RAP-group/sslr_replication_si/docs/proposal/README.md

 Reetzke et al. (2016) study.
 Specifically, we are interested in adult bilinguals, both simultaneous and early sequential.
 We will also employ most of the same analytic strategies, though we will use a Bayesian framework.
-The primary differences from our study and that of Reetzke et al. (2016) deal with the population of interest and the modality of the stimuli, which we describe in the following section.
+The primary differences between our study and that of Reetzke et al. (2016) deal with the population of interest and the modality of the stimuli, which we describe in the following section.

 # Variable modification